 Electric fireplaces add a lot of ambiance to a room as well as additional heat.
 For this reason, they can be both charming and functional.
 However, there are a number of attributes about these design pieces that make them even more desirable.

-2. An electric fireplace generally requires no professional installation.
+- Electric fireplaces generally require no professional installation.
 In most instances, minimal assembly is required and the unit merely plugs into a standard wall outlet.

 What Are the Drawbacks?

 There are just a couple of disadvantages to these electric fireplaces: